joudelshawa/hermes/Data/1/deepseek-r1__70b/Temp/structured_report.md

 - **Activity Status:** Ambulatory - Independent

 ### 3. Discharge Instructions
-- Control nosebleeds with oxymetazoline spray
+- Use oxymetazoline nasal spray as needed for nosebleeds
-- Avoid NSAIDs
+- Avoid NSAID medications like ibuprofen
-- Follow-up with PCP for stress test
+- Follow-up with PCP to discuss stress test results
+- Repeat chest x-ray in ___ weeks to ensure resolution of the LLL infiltrative process

 ### 4. Disposition
 - Home With Service

 ### 5. Brief Hospital Course
-- Treated for epistaxis and NSTEMI
-- Medications adjusted, follow-up appointments scheduled
+- The patient presented with epistaxis and nasal fractures after a mechanical fall.
+He was treated with RhinoRockets and medications for bleeding control.
+During his stay, he experienced an NSTEMI, likely due to demand ischemia.
+His medications were adjusted, and he was discharged with instructions for follow-up care.
 <|end-of-format|>